1973 United States–Soviet Union wheat deal: Background

-Due to the Soviet agricultural system, the cold climate, and frequent irregular droughts, crop failure was common in the Soviet Union.
-The problem was heightened by the fact that much of the arable land in the USSR couldn't be farmed due to climate problems, so only some of the land in the black earth belt was suitable for agriculture.
+Because of the Soviet agricultural system, the cold climate, and frequent irregular droughts, crop failure was common in the Soviet Union.
+The problem was heightened by the fact that climate problems prevented much of the arable land in the USSR from being farmed, so only some of the land in the black earth belt was suitable for agriculture.

 In 1972, there was a drought across Europe.
-Soviet mismanagement of the situation led to catastrophic wheat crop failure.
 Additionally, the USSR had suffered an extremely hot summer with temperature comparable to the heat experienced during 2010 Northern Hemisphere heat waves.
 This caused the Soviet Union to look to the global market to meet their grain needs.

 Event

 The main negotiations for the deal took place on June 20, 1972, at The Madison hotel in Washington, D.C., with two Soviet teams, one led by foreign trade minister Nikolai Patolichev and the second led by Nicolai Belousov.
-The Americans were negotiated for by multiple businessman and U.S. government officials.
+On the American side were multiple representatives of American grain businesses and officials representing the U.S. government.
 This included Michel Fribourg, the CEO of grain trading firm ContiGroup Companies (formerly Continental Grain), and Carroll Brunthaver, the U.S. Under Secretary of Agriculture for Farm and Foreign Agricultural Services.
 In early July 1972, the U.S. government negotiated an arrangement that allowed the Soviets to buy up to $750 million of American grain on credit, over a three-year timespan.
 However, the Soviets quickly exceeded their credit limit, spending the $750 million in only one month.
 By September 1972, the Soviets are thought to have spent up to US$1 billion on grain from companies in the United States, and more from other countries such as France, Canada, and Australia.

 The U.S. government spent $300 million subsidizing the grain purchases, still unaware that the Soviets had suffered massive crop shortfalls in 1971 and 1972.
-American ignorance of the situation was due in part that many officials, such as Earl Butz, were convinced that the Soviets were only purchasing the grain to feed their animals.
-By not realizing that global wheat stocks were low, and discounting reports of Soviet crop failure, the United States inadvertently contributed to domestic food prices rising, and lost significant revenue by choosing to subsidize the purchase instead of offering it at market price.
+One reason the government did not realize the impact the deal would have is that many officials, such as Earl Butz, were convinced that the Soviets were purchasing the grain only to feed their livestock.
+By not realizing that global wheat stocks were low, and discounting reports of Soviet crop failure, the United States inadvertently contributed to domestic food prices rising, using public funds to do so.